 Color constancy is the ability of the human visual system that ensures the perception of the color of objects to remain relatively constant under varying illumination conditions.
+While there are some similarities between human vision color constancy (HVCC) and computer vision i.e. computational color constancy (CVCC), these two also differ significantly.
+This page contains material and resources related to computational color constancy.
 In achieving computational color constancy it is necessary first to estimate the scene illumination and then to perform the chromatic adaptation, which adjusts the scene colors so that they look as they would under a desired illumination (mostly daylight).
 If it is assumed that the scene illumination is uniform, then the global illumination can be estimated for the whole scene.
 However, if this is not the case, then the illumination has to be estimated locally.

 Here we offer the source code of our illumination estimation, tone mapping, and brightness adjustment methods.
 The code available here is research code and is therefore only of prototype quality.